-Checklist:
+Questions:

-Topics to discuss with your research services provider
+What to ask your research services provider

 - Will my project be feasible throughout its expected lifetime?
-If the answer is no, consider the implications for the long-term health of the tracker.
-Perhaps some quotas can be loosened, allowing the same person to take the survey again after one or two waves, or additional pre-recruiting can be arranged. - Do you have the range of services I need? - Questionnaire consultation, design and programming - Sampling plan - Reporting: dashboard, full report, PowerPoint slides or more - Global sample and questionnaire localization - Additional data to append to the completed interviews - How will you maintain consistency? - How will your team work with my team?
+If not, how will this affect the long-term health of the tracker?
+Could quotas be loosened so the same person could take the survey again after a wave or two?
+Could pre-recruiting be arranged? - Can your organization provide the range of services I need? - Questionnaire consultation, design, and programming - Sampling plan - Reporting: Dashboard, full report, PowerPoint slides or more - O Global sample and questionnaire localization - O Additional data to append to the completed interviews - How will you, as a vendor, maintain consistency? - How will your team work with my team?
 Periodic review?
 Reporting?
 Availability outside regular working hours? - What is your experience with this type of tracker?
 Do you have knowledge of the vertical? - Can you advise on a sample plan and the appropriate quotas to use?